 Progress Toward Full Legalization

 Another major generator of support for decriminalization is the “consolation prize” it offered advocates of full legalization.
 From this perspective, decriminalization is just a step on the road to full legalization of the recreational use of marijuana.
 If that were to happen, New York wouldn’t be the first state to embrace decriminalization prior to legalization.

 Decriminalization and Its Limitations

 The new decriminalization law, which took effect in August, turns certain former criminal offenses for possession of marijuana into a “violation” subject to a fine rather than a criminal offense.
 This move puts minor marijuana offenses into the same category as a traffic ticket, and a violation will not result in a criminal record for the offender.

-More specifically, Article 221 of the New York State Penal Law reduces the penalty for first-offense possession of less than 25 grams to a fine of no more than $100 – with the fine rising to as much as $250, depending on how many times the offender committed the violation over the past three years.
+More specifically, Article 221 of the New York State Penal Law reduces the penalty for first-offense possession of fewer than 25 grams to a fine of no more than $100 – with the fine rising to as much as $250, depending on how many times the offender committed the violation over the past three years.
 A third offense within three years, however, can result in a 15-day jail term.
 Even though jail is possible, such a violation is still not considered a criminal offense.